 Cambodia: Party scene shutdown for Norodom Sihanouk’s funeral

-Venues will not be allowed to play music, people will be forbidden to dance, and no alcohol will be poured during King Father Norodom’s funeral from February 1-4, according to a government’s directive.
+Venues will not be allowed to play music, people will be forbidden to dance, and no alcohol will be poured during King Father Norodom’s funeral from February 1-4 in Cambodia, according to a government’s directive.

 An employee of a nightclub, who asked not to be named, estimated revenue losses of about $15,000 for closing during the four-day funeral of the former King Sihanouk.

-Doung Komsan, manager of the Champs Elysees Hotel with KTV, said yesterday: “The cremation of the King Father will affect our business, but we have to follow the [directive].
+Doung Komsan, manager of the Champs Elysees Hotel with KTV, said yesterday in Cambodia: “The cremation of the King Father will affect our business, but we have to follow the [directive].
 However, it is only a small price to pay to honour his achievements.
 We have only this one opportunity to show our respect for the King Father.”

 However, most shops, bars and nightclubs in the provinces will do business as usual.